Kulintang: Development of the kulintang

 As ancient as this music is, there has never been substantial data recorded regarding the kulintang's origins.
 The earliest historical accounts of instruments resembling those of the present day kulintang are in the writings of various European explorers from the 16th century who would have seen such instruments used in passing.

 Because of limited data concerning gong music prior to European exploration, theories abound as to when the prototypes of what is now the kulintang came to be.
 One theory suggest that the bronze gong had an ancient history in Southeast Asia, arriving in the Indonesian archipelago two or even three thousand years ago, making its way to the Philippines from China in the third century AD.
 Another theory lays doubt to the former claim, suggesting the kulintang could not have existed prior to the 15th century due to the belief that Javanese (Indonesian) gong tradition, which is what the kulintang was believed to be derived from, developed only by the 15th century.

 In Borneo, the kulintang was originally played during the harvest festival and the Bruneian court.
-With the expansion of Bruneian empire which at some point encompassed the island of Borneo and souther Philippine, the tradition of kulintang was adopted by the inland Dayak tribes.
+With the expansion of Bruneian empire which at some point encompassed the island of Borneo and southern Philippines, the tradition of kulintang was adopted by the inland Dayak tribes.
 With that, the tradition of kulintang was expanded to include various tribe ceremonies such as before and after head-hunting expeditions and silat.

 Though different theories abound as to the exact centuries the kulintang was finally realized, there is a consensus that kulintang music developed from a foreign musical tradition which was borrowed and adapted to the indigenous music tradition already present in the area.
 It's likely the earliest gongs used among the indigenous populace had no recreational value but were simply used for making signals and sending messages.

-Kulintang music likely evolved from this simple signaling tradition, transitioning into a period consisting of one player, one-gong type ensembles (like those found among the Ifugao of Luzon or Tiruray of Mindanao), developing into a multi-gong, multiplayer ensemble with the incorporation of concepts originating from Sunda (Indonesian) and finally transforming into the present day kulintang ensemble, with the addition of the dabakan, babandil and musical concepts of Islam via Islam traders.